ant-design/ant-design/components/alert/index.en-US.md

 ## When To Use

 - When you need to show alert messages for users.
-- When you need a persist static container, and closable by user actions.
+- When you need a persistent static container which is closable by user actions.

 ## API